Titiwangsa station: Monorail station

-The Monorail station is a later addition in the area that is intended to connect the LRT station with the KL Monorail.
+The Titiwangsa Monorail station is a later addition in the area that is intended to connect the LRT station with the KL Monorail line.
 The station was constructed over Jalan Tun Razak and was completed in 2003, serving as the northern terminus of KL Monorail, with a buffer stop directly after the station.
 Like the LRT station, the monorail station sports somewhat similar level designs.
 The station was constructed with a Spanish solution layout, similar to the KL Sentral Monorail station.
-The station is one of two KL Monorail stations that are designated as an interchange with the Ampang and Sri Petaling Lines, the other being the Hang Tuah station.
+The station is one of two KL Monorail stations that are designated as an interchange with the Ampang and Sri Petaling Lines, the other being Hang Tuah station.